Management and

 Xavier Castañer

-HEC Lausanne, Switzerland.
-Past President, IFSAM.
+HEC Lausanne, Faculty of Business & Economics, University of Lausanne, Switzerland.
+Professor of Strategy and Past President, IFSAM.

 -